+The federal government and most states levy a tax on a person’s accumulated net worth at death.
 Because some states and the federal government provide a partial exemption from these taxes if your net worth is below a certain threshold, most people are exempt from these taxes.

 This relatively low taxability threshold has caused many Connecticut residents to consider relocating to more "tax friendly" states, such as Florida.
 However, in order to establish Florida domicile, and avoid paying Connecticut estate tax, there are a number of steps which need to be taken in order to show an intent to permanently remain in Florida.

-If this is a concern of yours, we would be happy to discuss this with you as part of your estate plan.
+Some taxes can be avoided or reduced with proper estate planning.
+Contact us today as we would be happy to discuss this with you as part of your estate plan.